Manu’s Menu

 Jump to Recipe Print Recipe

 I want to share a little secret with you.
-Mascarpone is probably the easiest cheese to make at home.
-Really!
-Anyone can make it, and it only requires two ingredients.
+Homemade mascarpone is probably the easiest cheese to make at home.
+It only takes 2 ingredients and a little patience while the mascarpone drains and thickens in the fridge.

 Key Ingredients for Mascarpone